What is endometriosis: causes to recognise

 · reduces pelvic venous congestion

-In cases of endometriosis, applying the FIR Pad to the abdomen or lower back helps to decongest the tissues and relieve visceral pain .
+In cases of endometriosis, applying the FIR Pad to the abdomen or lower back helps to decongest tissues and alleviate visceral pain.

-Biological synergy between CBD isolate and FIR Pad
+Biological synergy between isolated CBD and FIR Pad

-The combination of CBD isolate + FIR Pad works on two fronts:
+The combination of isolated CBD + FIR Pad acts on two fronts:

 Together, they enhance nitric oxide production, improve cellular metabolism, and reduce pain sensitivity.

-This approach is known as “4-Step Therapy” AgriLab’s modulating therapy that includes CBD + FIR , ideal for those looking for long-lasting and natural results without side effects.
+This approach is known as "4-Step Therapy" - AgriLab's modulating therapy including CBD + FIR, ideal for those seeking lasting and natural results without side effects.

-➤ Fir Pad – Discover our infrared heating mat for pain relief.
-Thanks to our revolutionary 4-Step Therapy method, which modulates the endocannabinoid system and uses infrared rays, nitric oxide, and CBD, you'll rediscover the well-being of a pain-free life.
+➤ Fir Pad – discover our thermo-heated mat with infrared rays to alleviate pain.
+Thanks to our revolutionary 4-Step Therapy method that acts as a modulator on the endocannabinoid system through the use of infrared rays, nitric oxide, and CBD, you will rediscover the well-being of a pain-free life.

 Contact us now for more information.